leirbag95/Traffic-Simulator/README.md

 You have few ways to try the program.
 - First one

-If you are on Windows download the .exe and launch it, else if you on Mac OS download the app into the folder MacApp/
+If you are on Windows download the **.exe** and launch it, else if you on Mac OS download the app into the folder **MacApp/**

 - Second One

 You can access to the simulator through a web site (which is a Web App).
+For starting the simulator clic on this link

 ## How does it work ?